unpoly/unpoly/src/unpoly/pages/updating-history.md

 ### Behavior of overlays with history

-When an overlay has visible history, its location is shown in the browser's address bar while the overlay is open.
+When an overlay has visible history, its location and title are shown in the browser window while the overlay is open.
+Also `<meta>` elements from the overlay content will be appended to the `<head>`.

-When an overlay is closed, the URL from the background layer is restored.
+When an overlay is closed, the URL, title and `<meta>` elements from the background layer are restored.

 ### Behavior of overlays without history